pulumi/docs/content/blog/pulumi-loves-python/index.md

 Python in particular has been one of the most popular languages used across the Pulumi platform, and the fastest growing over the last 2 years.
 Over the last few months, we've worked on a set of improvements that allow Pulumi users to take advantage of the latest and greatest tooling and features from the Python ecosystem.
 The key new features include:

 * __More Pythonic resource APIs__: A new dictionary-based API design which embraces a simple and familiar Pythonic API design along with access to great type checking and tooling building on recent enhancements to `TypedDict` support in the Python programming language and tools.
-* __Native support for Poetry__: Built-in support for working with Poetry in place of `pip`, making it easy to integrate Pulumi into project and repos leveraging the popular Poetry package management toolchain for Python.
+* __Native support for Poetry__: Built-in support for working with Poetry in place of `pip`, making it easy to integrate Pulumi into projects and repositories leveraging the popular Poetry package management toolchain for Python.
 * __Type checker integration__: New ability to run your favorite Python type checkers directly within the Pulumi deployment process.

 <!--more-->